nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

-### \[Proposed\] View Student feature
+### \[Proposed\] View Student/Lesson feature

 #### Proposed Implementation

-The proposed view student mechanism is facilitated by `ModelManager`.
-It implements `Model`, stored internally as a `tutorAidStateList` and `currentStatePointer`.
+The proposed view student/lesson mechanism is facilitated by `ModelManager`.
+It implements `Model`, stored internally as a `modelManagerStateList` and `currentStatePointer`.
 Additionally, it implements the following operations:

 * `ModelManager#viewStudent()` — Updates student panel with the student of interest